Independent research and operating notes on AI agent governance.

 The platform contract is where AppSec and developer experience meet.
 If platform can standardize identity, invocation surfaces, approval handoffs, and event logging, security stops inheriting a new one-off control problem every time a repo declares an agent.

-What mature platform teams should do with this signal
+What engineering and platform teams should do with this signal

 The right response is not to ban declarations.
 It is to make the step from declaration to deployment explicit and reviewable.